 Include your full name, contact info, county, aid program(s), reason for hearing, language needs, and your rep’s info if you have one.

-Gather clear proof of IHSS need using reliable sources like medical records, doctor’s letters, caregiver statements, and therapist notes.
+Gather clear proof of IHSS using reliable sources like medical records, doctor’s letters, caregiver statements, and therapist notes.
 Photos, videos, and witness statements can also help.

 The county may offer a conditional withdrawal, pausing your appeal while they reassess your case using the same effective date.
 If you still disagree with the outcome, you can reopen your appeal.